Cost of a Motor Vehicle Accident in San Diego

 The U.S. Department of Transportation’s National Highway Transportation Safety Administration, or NHTSA, recently announced the results of a study aimed at determining the cost, in dollars and cents, of car crashes in the United States each year.
 Anyone who has been injured in a motor vehicle collision, or who has lost a loved one to a crash, knows the personal cost of a motor vehicle accident; however, the figures released by the NHTSA are nothing short of staggering.

 According to the NHTSA study, The Economic and Societal Impact of Motor Vehicle Crashes, 2010, the cost of the price tag for motor vehicle crashes in a single year in the United States came in at $871 billion in economic loss and societal harm.
-Economic costs alone, which are costs associated with out of pocket expenses such as medical bills and lost wages, was $277 billion.
-To put that number on perspective, crashes cost each living person in the United States during the year in question (2010) almost $900 – and that figures doesn’t even include the larger costs associated with the loss of life, pain and suffering, motor vehicle accidents caused that year.
+Economic costs alone, which are costs associated with out-of-pocket expenses such as medical bills and lost wages, was $277 billion.
+To put that number on perspective crashes cost each living person in the United States during the year in question (2010) almost $900 – and that figure doesn’t even include the larger costs associated with the loss of life, pain and suffering, motor vehicle accidents caused that year.
 These non-economic damages cost Americans $594 billion in 2010.

 The NHTSA study looked at motor vehicle collisions from 2010 that collectively resulted in 32,999 fatalities, 3.9 million non-fatal injuries, and 24 million damaged vehicles.
 The study went on to break down the costs associated with specific driving behaviors that represent the leading causes of accidents on the nation’s roadways.
 Some of those key findings include: